-CCO Holdings, LLC and CCO Holdings Capital Corp. hereby offer to exchange any and all of the \$1,000,000,000 aggregate principal amount of their 7.25% Senior Notes due 2017 (the "new notes"), which have been registered under the Securities Act of 1933, as amended, pursuant to a Registration Statement of which this prospectus is part, for a like principal amount of their 7.25% Senior Notes due 2017 (the "original notes") outstanding on the date hereof upon the terms and subject to the conditions set forth in this prospectus and in the accompanying letter of transmittal (which together constitute the exchange offer).
+CCO Holdings, LLC and CCO Holdings Capital Corp. hereby offer to exchange any and all of the \$900,000,000 aggregate principal amount of their 7.875% Senior Notes due 2018 (the "2018 Notes") and any and all of the \$700,000,000 aggregate principal amount of their 8.125% Senior Notes due 2020 (the "2020 Notes") (the 2018 Notes and the 2020 Notes are sometimes hereinafter collectively referred to as the "new notes"), which have been registered under the Securities Act of 1933, as amended, pursuant to a Registration Statement of which this prospectus is part, for a like principal amount of their 7.875% Senior Notes due 2018 and a like principal amount of their 8.125% Senior Notes due 2020, respectively (collectively, the "original notes") outstanding on the date hereof upon the terms and subject to the conditions set forth in this prospectus and in the accompanying letter of transmittal (which together constitute the exchange offer).
 The terms of the new notes are identical in all material respects to those of the original notes, except for certain transfer restrictions and registration rights relating to the original notes.
-The new note s will be issued pursuant to, and entitled to the benefits of our indenture, dated as of September 27, 2010, among CCO Holdings, LLC, CCO Holdings Capital Corp. and The Bank of New York Mellon Trust Company, NA, as trustee.
-Charter Communications, Inc. has unconditionally guaranteed the new notes on a senior unsecured basis.
+The new notes will be issued pursuant to, and entitled to the benefits of our indenture, dated as of April 28, 2010, among CCO Holdings, LLC, CCO Holdings Capital Corp. and The Bank of New York Mellon Trust Company, NA, as trustee.
+Communications, Inc. has unconditionally guaranteed the new notes on a senior unsecured basis.